Olanzapine long-acting injection will be given to you by your clinic doctor or nurse every 2-4 weeks.

-Long-acting or 'depot' injections are used once your symptoms have been eased by taking tablets.
-The injection slowly releases olanzapine into your body and is given every 2-4 weeks.
+Long-acting, or 'depot', injections are used once your symptoms have been eased by taking tablets.
+The injection slowly releases olanzapine into your body and is given either every two weeks, or every four weeks.
 The main advantage of a depot injection is that you do not have to remember to take tablets every day.

 Before having olanzapine long-acting injection

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start having olanzapine injections, it is important that your doctor knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start having olanzapine long-acting injections, it is important that your doctor knows:

 - If you have a heart condition or blood vessel disease.

-- If you have any of the following: diabetes, epilepsy, Parkinson's disease, depression, glaucoma (raised pressure in your eye), or myasthenia gravis (this is a condition causing muscle weakness).
+- If you have any of the following: epilepsy, sugar diabetes, depression, Parkinson's disease, raised pressure in your eye (glaucoma) or a condition which causes muscle weakness, called myasthenia gravis.

 - If you have a blood or bone marrow disorder.

-- If you are constipated or think you may have a blockage in your bowel.
+- If you are very constipated or think you may have a blockage in your bowel.

 How olanzapine long-acting injection is given

-- Before you start this treatment, ask to read the manufacturer's printed information leaflet from inside the pack.
-The leaflet will give you more information about olanzapine and a full list of side-effects which you may experience from having it.
+- Before you start the treatment, ask to read the manufacturer's printed information leaflet from inside the pack.
+The leaflet will give you more information about olanzapine, and it will also provide you with a full list of the side-effects which you could experience.

-- Olanzapine injection will be given to you in a hospital outpatient clinic by a doctor or nurse.
-If you haven't received an injection like olanzapine before, a small dose is usually given as a test before you have a normal dose.
-This is to see how well you tolerate the injection.
-The injection is given into a muscle of your buttock (bottom).
-As a routine, you will be asked to stay in the hospital department where you can be observed for at least three hours after each injection.
+- Olanzapine long-acting injection will be given to you in an outpatient clinic by a doctor or nurse.
+The injection is given into a muscle in your bottom (buttocks).
+As a routine, you will be asked to stay in the clinic where you can be observed for at least three hours after each injection.
 This is because it can make you feel tired or dizzy after it is given.
-You will be advised not to drive or use tools or machines for the remainder of the day.
+You will be advised not to drive and not to use tools or machines for the remainder of the day.